-We then apply the optimized model to two problems.
+We then apply the model to two problems, using the optimized parameters.
 First, we do a series of Monte Carlo simulations of four of our PDZ domains where the chemical potential of the hydrophobic amino acid types is gradually increased, artificially biasing the protein composition.
 As we increase the bias, hydrophobic amino acids gradually invade the protein from the inside out, forming a hydrophobic core that is initially smaller, then becomes larger than the natural one.
 The propensity of each core position to become hydrophobic at a high or low level of bias can be seen as a structure-dependent hydrophobicity index, providing information on the designability of the protein core.
 The second application consists in designing four Tiam1 positions that are known to be involved in specific target recognition, and have been experimentally mutated so as to modify the preferred Tiam1 target [30], increasing its preference for the Caspr4 peptide, with respect to the syndecan-1 peptide (Sdc1).
 We mutate these positions through Monte Carlo simulations of either the apo-protein or the protein in complex with either peptide ligand.
 The simulations give encouraging agreement with experimental sequences and binding affinities, and suggest new variants that could have altered specificities.

 The unfolded state model